 MAYA HAYUK, CLEON PETERSON, REVOK, FRANCESCO IGORY DEIANA, Mint Julep

-Galleria Patricia Armocida is proud to present Mint Julep, a group exhibition with works by Maya Hayuk, Cleon Peterson, Revok, and Francesco Igory Deiana, opening on Wednesday, May 18th at 7:00 PM.
+Galleria Patricia Armocida presented Mint Julep, a group exhibition with works by Maya Hayuk, Cleon Peterson, Revok, and Francesco Igory Deiana, that opened on Wednesday, May 18th 2016.

 Mint Julep is a cocktail from the southern United States consisting of bourbon, ice, sugar, and mint.
 Mixed together, these four ingredients create a refreshing and summery beverage.
 And this is the starting point for the exhibit: a taste of fresh, new creative trends from overseas.

 The works of Maya Hayuk (Baltimore, USA, 1969), an internationally acclaimed artist of Ukrainian origin, are symmetrical compositions made up of intricate color combinations formed by diagonals that are crisscrossed and overlapped on different tonal and perspective levels, creating a multiplicity of rhomboidal forms and lushly colored pictorial tesserae.
 Her elaborate abstractions are inspired by popular culture, Ukrainian folk art, and Mandalas.
 Maya uses advanced painting practices to create a psychedelic experience in visual form.
 Her recognizable brush strokes, vibrant drippings, and dynamic movements express a bursting vitality.